gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_sign_signing-server.md

 ```
       --allow-plain-http            allows the fallback to http if the oci registry does not support https
       --cc-config string            path to the local concourse config file
+      --config string               config file which contains the signing server configuration
       --force                       [OPTIONAL] force overwrite of already existing component descriptors
-  -h, --help                        help for rsa
+  -h, --help                        help for signing-server
       --insecure-skip-tls-verify    If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --private-key string          path to private key file used for signing
       --recursive                   [OPTIONAL] recursively sign and upload all referenced component descriptors
       --registry-config string      path to the dockerconfig.json with the oci registry authentication information
       --signature-name string       name of the signature